ComradDoge/DogeEU4/README.md

 - Fixed the Camel trading bonus, now affects Deserts/Coastal Deserts and Drylands.
 - The custom trading in bonus for new goods should occur faster so you are not stuck waiting
 - Elections slightly overhauled and tooltips cleaned up for easier reading
+- Jerusalem mission enacting the T1 Jerusalem reform is now an event so you can choose to change or stay and instead have a modifier

 [/quote]